 - The agricultural community needs to stop debating (arguing) with animal rights activists online.
 They will not change your view, and you will not change theirs.
 It is hard to walk away, but it's wasted energy.

 - The industry needs to continue educating consumers.
-We need to all contribute to ensuring that we hold a strong 'social license', this will ensure that consumers continue to trust our products.
+We need to all contribute to ensuring that we 'do the right thing', this will ensure that consumers continue to trust our products.

 - If we identify actions in the industry likely to cause concern from the general public, we need to move to eradicate them before they become issues.